johnknott/smartos/README.md

 * A small library to help manage a SmartOS Global Zone remotely using Ruby.
 * Doesn't require anything to be installed in the Global Zone.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile :

 ```ruby
 gem 'smartos'